-The Trust's state of financial affairs as at 31 December 2021 is set out on page 10 of these financial statements.
-The Trustees considers the Trust to be solvent.
+The Trust's state of financial affairs as at 31 December 2022 is set out on page 10 of these financial statements.
+The Trustees considers the Trust to be solvent within the meaning ascribed by the the trustees' Incorporation Act (Cap.
+318 R.E.
+2002).